XcapeEst/xCape-config/README.md

 I'm going to try adding as much explanations to each command as i can, in order to give users to ability to form their own configs much easier!
 You can edit and see the xcape-config.cfg however you want to.

-Also, if you wish to help me, you can suggest me edits anytime, send me issues you have with my config or help me describe commands.
+Also, if you wish to help me, you can suggest me edits anytime, if you run into issues, let me know.
+You can also help me write blurbs.
 Any help is warmly welcomed!

 ## Changes